 - Stiff neck prevents touching chin to chest

-Diagnosis is made by a neurosurgeon based on history, symptoms, a physical examination and results of tests, including the following:
+Diagnosis is made by a neurosurgeon based on history, symptoms, a physical examination and results of tests, including the following.
+As some degree of arthritis and spinal degeneration is normal due to aging, the neurosurgeon must determine if findings on imaging studies correlate to symptoms.

-- Computed tomography scan (CT or CAT scan): A diagnostic image created after a computer reads and combines a multitude of thin-cut X-rays; can show the shape and size of the spinal canal, its contents and the structures around it, especially bones.
+- Computed tomography scan (CT or CAT scan): A diagnostic image created after a computer reads and combines a multitude of thin-cut X-rays that can show the shape and size of the spinal canal, its contents and the structures around it, especially bones.
+The CT scan gives the neurosurgeon information about abnormalities of the bones, such as, bone spurs, osteophytes, presence of fusion and bone destruction due to infection or tumor.

 - Electromyogram and Nerve Conduction Studies (EMG/NCS): These tests measure the electrical impulse along nerve roots, peripheral nerves and muscle tissue.
 This will indicate whether there is ongoing nerve damage, if the nerves are in a state of healing from a past injury or whether there is another site of nerve compression.

-- Magnetic resonance imaging (MRI): A diagnostic test that produces images of body structures using powerful magnets and computer technology; can show the spinal cord, nerve roots and surrounding areas, as well as enlargement, degeneration and tumors.
+- Magnetic resonance imaging (MRI): A diagnostic test that produces images of body structures using powerful magnets and computer technology; can show the spinal cord, nerve roots and surrounding areas as well as enlargement, degeneration, disc herniations, infections and tumors.

-- Myleogram : An X-ray of the spinal canal following injection of a contrast material into the surrounding cerebrospinal fluid spaces; can show pressure on the spinal cord or nerves due to herniated discs, bone spurs or tumors.
+- Myelogram: An X-ray of the spinal canal following injection of a contrast material into the surrounding cerebrospinal fluid spaces; can show pressure on the spinal cord or nerves due to herniated discs, bone spurs or tumors.

 Nonsurgical treatment is the first approach in patients with common neck pain not involving trauma.
 For example, many patients with cervical disc herniations improve with conservative treatment and time and do not require surgery.
-Conservative treatment includes time, medication, brief bed rest, reduction of physical activity and physical therapy.
+Conservative treatment includes time, medication, brief bed rest, reduction of strenuous physical activity and physical therapy.
 A doctor may prescribe medications to reduce the pain or inflammation and muscle relaxants to allow time for healing to occur.
-An injection of corticosteroids may be used to temporarily relieve pain.
+An injection of corticosteroids into the joints of the cervical spine or epidural space be used to temporarily relieve pain.

 - Conservative therapy is not helping

-- Progressive neurological symptoms involving arms and/or legs
+- Presence of progressive neurological symptoms involving arms and/or legs

 - Difficulty with balance or walking